 During the hustle and bustle at the market, we briefly caught up with the owner of Amansinaya Kitesurf Resort, Kathrin Borgwardt.

 "You have to accept that not everything runs smoothly as planned; you learn to be flexible and to be happy with what you get.
 So, be very creative and make the most out of it," says Kathrin.

-She smiles and continues shopping and searches for alternative ingredients as the locals tell her today there is no fish or meat to buy.
+She smiles and continues shopping and searching for alternative ingredients as the locals tell her that today, there is no fish or meat to buy.

 Something we learn here very quickly is that the island has its own pace, so if you wish to be happy, go with the flow.

 A holiday destination outside of the usual tourist path - that's the summary for Mindoro.